-The totals in Table 33 and Table 34 represent the theoretical maximum renewable energy resource that could be delivered by 2021 and 2033, it may be that developers will not come forward to deliver or more detailed individual site studies will constrain the figures further.
+The totals in Table 35 and Table 36 represent the theoretical maximum renewable energy resource that could be delivered by 2021 and 2033, it may be that developers will not come forward to deliver or more detailed individual site studies will constrain the figures further.

-Table 35 and Table 36 below detail the realistic renewable energy contributions that could be made towards meeting a proportion of the total demand for energy in the Carmarthenshire LPA area in 2021 and 2033.
+Table 37 and Table 38 below detail the realistic renewable energy contributions that could be made towards meeting a proportion of the total demand for energy in the Carmarthenshire LPA area in 2021 and 2033.
 The rationale is as follows:

-Whilst there is resource to supply biomass CHP there is no developed supply chain network in the County.
-CCC does however

-- have a target to investigate the potential within the County - -hence the contribution is set to zero; - Whilst there is potential to generate energy from the incineration of waste with electricity generation and heat recovery.
+- Whilst there is resource to supply biomass CHP there is no developed supply chain network in the County.
+CCC does however have a target to investigate the potential within the County hence the contribution is set to zero; - Whilst there is potential to generate energy from the incineration of waste with electricity generation and heat recovery.
 Non-recyclable material is processed out of the county at a mixture of landfill sites and Cardiff Energy Recovery Facility.
 It has been assumed that these contracts will run for the period of the new LDP i.e. up to 2033.
-Where landfill contracts are shorter than the planning period it is assumed residual waste will be sent to the Cardiff Energy Recovery Facility. -hence the contribution is set to zero; - The hydropower contribution is based on the (2010) Environment Agency report referring to win-win schemes in the county of Carmarthenshire, with an uptake of 75%; - Given that there is already recovery of landfill gas that is utilised for electricity generation in the county, it is assumed that all economic opportunities have already been exploited - hence the contribution is set to zero; - It is assumed that the small number of opportunities identified will be realised in full during the plan period; - It is assumed that an Anaerobic Digestion plant will be constructed in the county utilising available animal slurry, with the heat usefully employed; - It is assumed that 20% of the uptake of the microgeneration of renewable electricity predicted via modelling will be achieved over the plan period.
+Where landfill contracts are shorter than the planning period it is assumed residual waste will be sent to the Cardiff Energy Recovery Facility. -hence the contribution is set to zero; - The hydropower contribution is based on the (2010) Environment Agency report referring to win-win schemes in the county of Carmarthenshire, with an uptake of 75%; - Given that there is already recovery of landfill gas that is utilised for electricity generation in the county, it is assumed that all economic opportunities have already been exploited - hence the contribution is set to zero; - It is assumed that the small number of opportunities identified will be realised in full during the plan period; - It is assumed that an Anaerobic Digestion plant will be constructed in the county utilising available animal slurry, with the heat usefully employed; - It is assumed that 20% of the uptake of the microgeneration of renewable electricity predicted via modelling will be achieved over the plan period. - It is assumed that 60MW of the uptake of total capacity of the identified solar PV LSAs will be achieved over the plan period in line with a target set out in the document "Route towards becoming a net zero carbon Local Authority"78.
+The figure equates to about 47% build out of the identified LSAs during the plan period.